How to Find the Best Places to Visit for a Road Trip in Croatia

 The first answer is always time.
 If you want to reach a destination quicker, then the motorway system is the best planning option.

-The other benefit is for the driver, not having to constantly change speed for the many, many villages you can pass through.
+The other benefit is that the driver does not have to constantly change speed for the many villages you can pass through.

 3. Croatia Road Tolls

 Croatia has one of the best motorway systems we have driven.
 The roads and tunnels through the mountainous landscape are the quickest routes to your destination.
-And overall the cost of tolls is reasonable compared to Italy and France.
+Overall, the cost of tolls is reasonable compared to Italy and France.

 There are exceptions, like the stretch of motorway inland to Vodopad Gubavica.